grosser/github-grep/README.md

 ```

 NOTE: there are random 403 errors on the last page of a search (usually empty anyway), contacted github support about that :/

+Local usage: `./bin/github-grep` from inside the cloned repo